The Trade Desk

 - TTD

-Core demand-side platform for programmatic buying across CTV, display, video, audio, native, and social channels in real time
+Core self-service DSP enabling programmatic buying across CTV, display, video, audio, native, and DOOH with advanced targeting, forecasting, and reporting tools.

 Koa AI

-AI-powered optimization engine that analyzes trillions of data points to improve bidding decisions, audience targeting, and campaign performance
+Proprietary artificial intelligence engine that analyzes trillions of data signals to optimize bidding strategies, audience targeting, and campaign performance in real time.

 Unified ID 2.0 (UID2)

-Open-source, privacy-conscious identity framework based on hashed and encrypted email addresses, designed as a cookie alternative for the open internet
+Open-source, privacy-preserving identity framework built on hashed and encrypted email addresses, designed as a cookieless alternative for cross-site audience targeting and measurement.

 OpenPath